CREATING & INSPIRING

 Art for the Journey is the only site on the East Coast certified to conduct facilitator training.
-The dynamic hybrid training covers the same contents as the full in-person training.
+The dynamic hybrid training covers the same contents as the full in-person training by the Scripps Gerontology Center in Ohio.
 About two-thirds of the material, or 12-15 hours, is online and self-paced, and culminates with a two-day practicum.
 Both the online course and the in-person practicum must be completed to receive OMA Facilitator certification.
-To date, Art for the Journey has certified 83 individuals across the United States and Canada, many of whom have implemented the program and impacting many more individuals living with dementia.
+To date, Art for the Journey has certified 101 individuals across the United States and Canada, many of whom have implemented the program and impacting many more individuals living with dementia.

 I’ve never seen anything give life to our residents like OMA.

-In-person Practicum: August 1st-2nd, 2019 in Richmond, VA
+In-person Practicum: November 11-12, 2021 in Richmond, VA

 CEUs: Available from NCCAP, NCCDP